cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 `createInterchainAccount`  A newly created interchain account must not conflict with an existing account. `createInterchainAccount` should be called in the `chanOpenTry` callback as part of the channel creation handshake process defined in [ics-4](https://github.com/cosmos/ibc/tree/master/spec/core/ics-004-channel-and-packet-semantics).

-`executeTx` executes a transaction based on the IBC packet received from the controller chain.
+`executeTx` executes a transaction based on the IBC packet received from the controller chain. `executeTx` should also check that the transaction signer is the interchain account address associated with the controller chain port-id.

 ### Packet Data
 `InterchainAccountPacketData` contains an array of messages that an interchain account can execute and a memo string that is sent to the host chain.